Healthy Reads Blog | PartnerMD

 5. Confirm insurance and network compatibility.

-• If considering concierge care, what services are covered under the membership, and what aren't?
+• If considering concierge care, what is included in the membership and what is not?

-• Will you need separate insurance for specialists or emergencies?
+• Will I still need insurance for specialists, hospital care, or emergencies?

 6. Schedule a “fit” appointment.

-This initial consultation gives you a chance to evaluate their style, not just their résumé.
+This initial visit allows you to evaluate how they communicate, not just their credentials.

-• What role do you see yourself playing in guiding long-term health and wellness?
+• What role do you play in guiding long-term health?

-Pay attention to whether they listen, ask thoughtful questions, and seem rushed or relaxed.
-You’re looking for the right fit, not perfection.
+Pay attention to how the interaction feels.
+Do they listen?
+Ask thoughtful questions?
+Seem rushed or present?
+You are looking for the right fit, not just the right résumé.

 7. Transfer your medical records efficiently.

-Once you've chosen your new doctor, make sure they have the full picture.
+Once you’ve chosen your new doctor, make sure they have a complete picture of your health history.

-Request a transfer from your previous provider.
-Some offices will do this on your behalf; others may ask you to complete a release form.
-Electronic records can often be sent quickly and securely.
+Request a records transfer from your previous provider.
+Some offices will handle this for you, while others may ask you to complete a release form.
+Many records can be sent electronically and securely.

-Tip: Keep a personal copy of key documents, especially if you have ongoing conditions, medications, or lab results that matter for future care.
+Tip: Keep a personal copy of important documents, especially if you manage ongoing conditions, medications, or recent lab results.

 Take charge of your care with confidence.